 Your guide to the best restaurants in one of DC’s most vibrant neighborhoods

 The cosmopolitan nature of Dupont Circle makes it one of DC’s most popular neighborhoods, with its social circle serving as a gathering spot, while shops and museums provide something for every taste.
 Dupont’s restaurants and bars radiate outward from the central circle and include a diverse mix of marquee restaurants, casual bistros, brunch hot spots and late-night dining options.

 Dupont Circle’s fine dining scene has long included special occasion restaurants that are worth the bill, but the neighborhood recently became even more buzzworthy with the arrival of DC’s first Michelin Guide.

-The gourmet authority awarded two restaurants near the circle with a coveted one-star rating.
+The gourmet authority awarded four restaurants near the circle with a coveted one-star rating.
 Sushi Taro, one of the District’s best Japanese restaurants, offers fresh fish in a serene setting.
 Chef Nobu Yamazaki’s kaiseki, or tasting menu, is not to be missed.

 Komi provides diners with a dazzling Mediterranean tasting menu night after night, curated by Chef Johnny Monis, who is also responsible for Little Serow downstairs, another rave-worthy restaurant serving up spicy Thai cuisine.

 Located inside Kimpton’s Carlyle Hotel, The Riggsby, guided by acclaimed Chef Michael Schlow, is a classic American restaurant for the modern day.
 The speakeasy-style abode features a menu of simple comfort foods, like homemade French fries and New York strip steak.